MrR0807/Notes/understanding-parquet-file.md

 }
 ```

 If I read the last entry `2147483` or the first, the speed is pretty much constant - data is fetched between `10 - 20 ms`.
 This is possible, because file is no longer being traversed from start to finish.
 The database only needs to fetch offset according to index and seek file to the exact position.
 Blazing fast.
 The downside, as already stated in "Encoding" chapter, Java serialization and desrialization framework is notoriously slow.
-Let's time how long it takes for in-memory map to get serialized along with look up of last entry:
+Let's time how long it takes for in-memory map to get deserialized along with look up of last entry:

 ```java
 public SimpleDatabase(DatabaseInternals databaseInternals) throws IOException {